Witiko/doctoral-thesis/main.md

-In 2018, I proved that if we restricted the soft vector space model to measures of relatedness that could be represented by a sparse similarity matrix $S$ with no more than $C$ non-zero elements in any of its columns, where $C$ is constant, then computing the soft cosine similarity between a query and a document in the soft vector space model had a worst-case time complexity of $\mathcal{O}(1)$ if the maximum size of a query was constant. [@novotny2018implementation, Algorithm 1]
+In 2018, I proved that if we restricted the soft vector space model to measures of relatedness that could be represented by a sparse similarity matrix $S$ with no more than $C$ non-zero elements in any of its columns, where $C$ was constant, then computing the soft cosine similarity between a query and a document in the soft vector space model had a worst-case time complexity of $\mathcal{O}(1)$ if the maximum size of a query was constant. [@novotny2018implementation, Algorithm 1]